 Data analysis

-We used linear mixed models to compare different community descriptors of our treatment plots to the control implemented using lmer function from lme4 package (Bates et al. 2015) in R (R Development Team 2016), with block (garden) taken as a random variable.
+We used linear mixed models with block (garden) taken as a random factor, to compare different community descriptors of our treatment plots to the control We fitted our models in a Bayesian framework using Hamiltonian Monte Carlo sampler in STAN implemented in brm function from brms package (Bürkner 2017) in R (R Development Team, 2016).
+We performed additional post-hoc comparisons using the posterior distributions using 2.5% and 97.5% quantiles.
+We reported (… I need to decide what… R2, AIC, explained deviance).
 Values of herbivory and LDMC were logit transformed, and SLA log transformed prior to the analyses to obtain Gaussian error distributions.
-Because of our simple and balanced design with a-priori defined comparisons of each experimental treatment with the control plot we only used t-values (the Wald statistics given by the ratio of the estimated coefficient to its estimated asymptotic standard error) and p-values for parameters provided by the lmerTest package (Kuznetsova et al. 2016) to evaluate statistical significance.
-We fitted our models with REML and to obtain degrees of freedom for t-statistics we used Satterthwaite approximations, as these produce acceptable error rates for small sample sizes (Luke 2017).
 In case of number of species and number of stems per plot residuals were modeled using Poisson distrubution, where we also tested for overdispersion in residuals.
-These mixed models were fitted by maximum likelihood (Laplace Approximation) as implemented in function glmer.

 To test if our treatments significantly affected community composition we used RDA ordination, conditioned on block implemented in vegan package (Oksanen et al. 2016).
 Significance of differences were assessed by permutation tests (999 randomizations) preserving the random structure of blocks determined by the experimental design.
 Because of differences in local abundances of species between locations we standardized plant composition samples by total abundance within the plot.